-Pasadena is best known for its annual Tournament of Roses Parade, and the granddaddy of all college football games that follows it, the city of Pasadena is also the home to many scientific and cultural attractions.
+Pasadena is best known for its annual Tournament of Roses Parade and the granddaddy of all college football games that follow it.
+The city of Pasadena is also home to many scientific and cultural attractions.

-The Gamble House is an Arts and Crafts-style beauty, designed by architects Greene and Greene.
-Built in 1908, the house is a National Historic Landmark, and is owned by the city of Pasadena.
-It is operated by the University Of Southern California School Of Architecture and is open to the public as both an architectural conservancy and museum.
-4 Westmoreland Pl, Pasadena. website.
+The Gamble House is an Arts and Crafts-style beauty designed by architects Greene and Greene.
+Built-in 1908, the house is a National Historic Landmark and is owned by Pasadena.
+The University of Southern California operates the University Of Southern California School Of Architecture.
+It is open to the public as an architectural conservancy and museum.
+4 Westmoreland Pl, Pasadena.
+Website.

-Located near the Gamble House is another city-owned historic home– the Wrigley Mansion which serves as the headquarters for the Tournament of Roses Parade.
+Located near the Gamble House is another city-owned historic home– the Wrigley Mansion, which serves as the Tournament of Roses Parade headquarters.
 Free tours of the Tournament House are offered from February through August.
 391 S Orange Grove Blvd. website.

-Part of the self-guided architecture tour provided by the city of Pasadena’s is Bungalow Heaven, a neighborhood of 800 small craftsman homes built from 1900 to 1930.
-Many of these homes are still occupied and have annual home tours in October, during Pasadena’s annual Craftsman Weekend. website.
+Part of the self-guided architecture tour provided by the city of Pasadena is Bungalow Heaven, a neighborhood of 800 small craftsman homes built from 1900 to 1930.
+Many of these homes are still occupied and have annual home tours in October, during Pasadena’s annual Craftsman Weekend.
+Website.

 Norton Simon Museum

-After taking in the area’s architectural styling’s, you will want to absorb some art culture, and among the many boutique galleries strewn through the city, is the pièce de résistance.
-Tucked away neatly in the downtown district is the world-renowned Norton Simon Museum with a historical collection of European sculptures, paintings, and woodblock prints, and rivals many a high caliber European museums.
+After taking in the area’s architectural styling, you will want to absorb some art culture, and among the many boutique galleries strewn through the city is the pièce de résistance.
+Tucked away neatly in the downtown district is the world-renowned Norton Simon Museum, with a historical collection of European sculptures, paintings, and woodblock prints and rivals many a high caliber European museums.

 More Pasadena Museums

-Other museums in the area, preserving and sharing the rich history and culture of Pasadena are the Pasadena Museum of History, the Finnish Folk Art Museum, Pacific Asia Museum and the Huntington Library and Botanical Gardens.
+Other museums in the area, preserving and sharing Pasadena’s rich history and culture, are the Pasadena Museum of History, the Finnish Folk Art Museum, Pacific Asia Museum, and the Huntington Library and Botanical Gardens.

 Tours for Technically Curious Day Trippers